golemfactory/ya-httpx-client/README.md

 # Start the server
 python3 examples/requestor_proxy/requestor_proxy.py

-# (other console) use the server
+# (other console) use the "local" server
 curl http://localhost:5000/add/3/4

 ```

-For details on the configuration, check comments in the code.
+For the details on the configuration, check comments in the code.

 ### Requestor agent quickstart